reshma-r06/Reshma-R-Portfolio/README.md

 ## Work Experience
 ### DXC Technology - Analyst II Software Engineer, Bengaluru, Karnataka
- - Provided crucial technical support and troubleshooting assistance to end-users, ensuring smooth operation and functionality of mission-critical applications.
+ - Provided crucial technical and troubleshooting assistance to end-users, ensuring smooth operation and functionality of mission-critical applications.
  - Acted as a primary point of contact for resolving user-reported issues, employing a proactive approach to identify root causes and implement effective solutions promptly.
  - Collaborated closely with cross-functional teams, including developers, quality assurance, and system administrators, to escalate and resolve complex technical issues, ensuring minimal disruption to business operations.
  - Created and maintained comprehensive documentation, including knowledge base articles to facilitate efficient problem resolution and knowledge sharing within the team.